jailbreakdotparty/dirtyZero/README.md

     - Disable Charge Sound
     - Disable Low Battery Sound
     - Disable Payment Sounds
+    - Disable Dialing Sounds
+ > [!NOTE]
+> Enable in settings <br>
+> May break your system.
+If they do, force reboot your device
+  - Risky Tweaks
+    - Disable CC Background
+    - Disable ALL Accent Colors
+    - Break System Font
+    - Disable ALL Banners
+    - Break SpringBoard Labels
+    - Break System Labels

 # How do I respring after applying the tweaks?
 ## Option 1: Use RespringApp
 1. Install [RespringApp](https://github.com/jailbreakdotparty/dirtyZero/releases/download/respringapp/respringapp.ipa) using your preferred method of sideloading.
-Make sure the bundle ID is exactly `com.respring.app`.
+If you signed RespringApp with PPQ Protection or AltStore/SideStore, enable "Change Respring App Bundle ID" in settings and type in the bundle id of RespringApp.
+You can find the bundle id in AltStore's/SideStore's "View App IDs" menu or with tools like [Antrag](https://github.com/khcrysalis/Antrag).
 2. In dirtyZero, click the orange "Respring" button.
 3. Profit 🔥